CBD & Migraines?

 Human physiology includes a system that seems specifically designed to bind with cannabinoids.
 Our bodies produce “endocannabinoids” that interact with the same specific receptors as exogenous cannabinoids.
 This endocannabinoid system (ECS) plays a role in the way our bodies generate sensations of pain.

 A 2008 Italian study showed a direct correlation between chronic migraine sufferers and ECS functionality.
 It found that these patients’ ECS systems were operating at around half of the functionality of people in overall good health.

-Ingesting CBD and CBD oil to alleviate migraine symptoms
+Ingesting CBD and CBD oil

 Inhalers, such as those we’re familiar with for treating asthma attacks, are also quickly gaining in popularity.
-These also have a low level of latency, and also effectively meter the dosage for extreme control and finding the sweet-spot.
-This may be especially appealing for patients whose dosage includes THC, and who want to minimize the psychoactive effects to the largest possible extent.
+It has a much more medicinal feel.
+These also have a low level of latency, and they also effectively meter the dosage for extreme control and finding the sweet spot.
+It is great for those who want to exercise close control over their CBD dosing.

 Where does CBD oil go from here?

-Those who have seen the power of CBD or its potential remain vigilant to ensure that unfettered access to this powerful healing medicine is not compromised by entrenched money interests in the pharmaceutical sector.
+It seems that medical cannabis is here to stay.
+Those who have seen the power of CBD or it’s potential remain vigilant.
+The goal is to ensure that access to this powerful healing medicine is not compromisable by ulterior money interests in the pharmaceutical sector.